minhmc2007/Blue-Archive-Linux/README.md

 - 🐧 **Debian Project** - For the solid foundation
 - 🎨 **Blue Archive Community** - For inspiration and support
 - 💻 **Open Source Community** - For the tools that make this possible
-- Read CREDIT.md for more
+- Read CREDIT.md for more information

 ---